Emurgo/cardano-serialization-lib/doc/getting-started/metadata.md

 There are 4 ways we can achieve this with different trade-offs: Directly using the Metadata-related structures used in the library, conversion to/from JSON using our utility functions, writing a CDDL spec of this structure that is representable by that recursive metadatum CDDL, or encoding raw-bytes using our utility functions.
 Each section will give examples of how to encode a similar structure.
 Understanding CDDL is only necessary for the last 2 options, but it is fairly simple to understand.

+If your metadata schema is fixed and will be used frequently you should consider the CDDL spec option.
+If your schema is not often used or used from many languages, the JSON option can be good as it is low set-up and fairly tech agnostic.
+If your schema is very dynamic or non-existent, the direct use or JSON options are likely best.
+The raw bytes option is only recommended if your data does not conform to the metadata format.

 ## Direct use

 Upsides: